plewis/plewis.github.io/phylogenetics/papers2026.md

 :heavy_check_mark: Fitch, W. M., and E. Margoliash.
 1967.
 [Construction of phylogenetic trees](https://doi.org/10.1126/science.155.3760.279) Science 155:279-284.

-Fitch, W. M., and E. Markowitz.
+:heavy_check_mark: Fitch, W. M., and E. Markowitz.
 1970.
 An improved method for determining codon variability in a gene and its application to the rate of fixation of mutations in evolution.
 Biochemical Genetics 4: 579–593.

 :heavy_check_mark: Fitch, W. 1971.
 [Toward defining the course of evolution: minimum change for a specific tree topology.](https://doi.org/10.1093/sysbio/20.4.406) Systematic Zoology 20:406-416.